Shangri-La Bangkok Review: A Lovely Riverside Hotel

 But many more places within this luxury Bangkok hotel – which boasts more than half a mile of river frontage – offer great views of Bangkok’s exotic river life too.

-Long after you’ve returned home, it’s those mesmerizing views you can’t forget!
+Long after you’ve returned home from your Thailand vacation, it’s those mesmerizing views you can’t forget!

-So when thinking about this Shangri-La Bangkok review, the hotel’s enviable riverfront location jumped out as the first thing to note.
+So when we were thinking about this Shangri-La Bangkok review, the hotel’s enviable riverfront location jumped out as the first thing to note.

 Shangri-La Bangkok Review: It's one of the best Bangkok riverside hotels!